[174, 169, 175, 182, 168]

 - time until next event in an online store: purchase, add-to-cart, click, etc.

-All of these waiting times are modeled well by the Exponential distribution.
+All of these waiting times are modeled by the Exponential distribution.

 Probability Density Function (PDF)